Titans of Flight: JB Charleston Air Expo 2022

-The U.S. Navy Flight Demonstration Squadron, the Blue Angels, conduct a flyover at the Titans of Flight Air Expo, Joint Base Charleston, South Carolina, April 8, 2022.
+The Riverdogs mascot, Charlie T. RiverDog, interacts with spectators at the Titans of Flight Air Expo, Joint Base Charleston, South Carolina, April 9, 2022.
 The airshow pays tribute to air power from the earliest U.S. military inventory to modern day aircraft.
 (U.S. Air Force photo by Airman 1st Class Rachel L. VanZale)

 |Date Taken: